ichard26/ichard26.github.io/content/blog/2024/pip-24.3.md

 title: What's new in pip 24.3
 slug: whats-new-in-pip-24.3
 description: &desc >-
-  pip 24.3 is a small release with a truststore bugfix, QoL improvements, and one minor deprecation of noncompliant wheel filenames.
+  pip 24.3 is a small release with a truststore bugfix, error QoL improvements, and one minor deprecation of noncompliant wheel filenames.
 summary: *desc